Race Weekend Quick Facts

 |34.4:||It is estimated that Race Weekend pumps approximately $34.4 million into the Ontario economy.|

 |9,000:||The approximate number of hotel rooms booked in Ottawa-Gatineau on Race Weekend.|

 |30,000:||Number of sponges to be handed out to marathon and half-marathon runners.|

 |50,000:||Number of people expected to register in the 2016 Tamarack Ottawa Race Weekend (excluding elite athletes).
 In 2015, there were close to 49,439.
 Race Weekend registration has grown by more than 350% since 2000.|

 |600,000:||Number of drinking cups that will be diverted from the landfill thanks to our partnership with Cascades Recovery.|

 Who runs our event?

 - 64% of runners come from outside the region

 The Tamarack Ottawa Race Weekend relies on the dedicated support of more than 2,500 volunteers who work in the following areas: registration and race kit pick-up; at the start and finish lines; water stations; sweat check; medical tent; on the route; at the information booth; and, in the recovery area.

 The Tamarack Ottawa Race Weekend offers unique opportunities for charities to generate fundraising dollars.
 Registered charities in the Tamarack Ottawa Race Weekend have raised close to $1 million over the years.
-In 2015, more than 41 charities are participating in the Scotiabank Charity Challenge, raising more than $800,000.
+In 2015, more than 41 charities participated in the Scotiabank Charity Challenge, raising more than $800,000.